CoMPaSS: Enhancing Spatial Understanding in Text-to-Image Diffusion Models: Introduction

-To better understand this limitation, we conduct a thorough investigation covering the data characteristics during training, and the language representation during generation.
-Our analysis identified two core issues underlying this spatial understanding deficiency. \textbf{First}, the organization of spatial related data in widely-used image-text datasets including LAION~\cite{schuhmann_laion-400m_2021, schuhmann_laion-5b_2022}, CC-12m~\cite{changpinyo_conceptual_2021}, and COCO~\cite{lin_microsoft_2014} is severely flawed.
-As shown in \cref{fig@dataset-flaw}, spatial descriptions appear frequently ambiguous due to various reasons, such as inconsistent frame of reference, or non-spatial usage of spatial terms.
-This inevitably leads to the spatial terms being interpreted by the diffusion model as ambiguous. \textbf{Second}, commonly used text encoders including CLIP~\cite{radford_learning_2021, cherti_reproducible_2023} and T5~\cite{raffel_exploring_2020} consistently fail to preserve spatial relationships in their embeddings.
-Through a proxy task where the text encoders are extensively tested to retrieve the spatial equivalent from three prompt variations (\cref{tab@text-encoder-flaw}), we show that current text encoders struggle to interpret the accurate meanings of spatial descriptions.
+To better understand this limitation, we conduct a thorough investigation covering the essential aspects of training a diffusion model, including the characteristics of the training data and the quality of language representations used during generation.
+Our analysis identified two core issues underlying this spatial understanding deficiency. \textbf{First}, the organization of data concerning spatial relationships in widely-used image-text datasets including LAION~\cite{schuhmann_laion-400m_2021, schuhmann_laion-5b_2022}, CC12M~\cite{changpinyo_conceptual_2021}, and COCO~\cite{lin_microsoft_2014} is severely flawed.
+As shown in \cref{fig@dataset-flaw}, spatial descriptions in these datasets are frequently ambiguous due to various reasons, such as inconsistent frames of reference or the non-spatial use of spatial terms.
+This inevitably leads to the spatial terms being interpreted by the diffusion model as ambiguous. \textbf{Second}, commonly used text encoders including CLIP~\cite{dblp-clip, dblp-cherti_reproducible_2023} and T5~\cite{raffel_exploring_2020} consistently fail to preserve spatial relationships in their embeddings.
+We demonstrate this through a proxy task (\cref{tab@text-encoder-flaw}) where we test the ability of text encoders to identify spatially equivalent descriptions among a set of prompt variations.
+Our results show that these encoders struggle to interpret spatial descriptions accurately.
 Furthermore, the two issues compound each other.
 Even if a text encoder could reliably capture spatial relationships, the lack of consistent and accurate spatial data would still limit model performance.
 Conversely, even high-quality spatial descriptions would be undermined by the encoder’s inability to interpret them accurately.